wellesley-cs230/wellesley-cs230.github.io/hw4.md

 **4. No `main()` is required in the Airport class but create a separate client class**

-Instead, create another client class called `LoganAirport.java`.
-This class contains only a <code>main()</code> method.
+Instead, create another client class called `LoganAirport`.
+This class is a driver class, so it should only contain the <code>main()</code> method.
 It main purpose is to test your `Airport` class.
 Make sure you test your methods as you develop your code.
 Start by creating an instance of type <code>Airport</code> called `logan`, and some <code>Flight</code> instances.
 For the `Flight` class, use your implementation from the previous homework.
 If you think your `Flight` class might have bugs, you may ask the staff for their solution.
 We highly recommend testing your implementation using the unit tests we provided in the previous assignment.

 **5. Write good javadoc**